-Memorial Day was the unofficial start of summer, which means a host of delicious warm-weather treats are now officially on the menu.
-Ice cream is one of my favorites — especially a soft-serve vanilla cup directly from an ice cream truck in New York City, or a small-batch creamery version of chocolate-peanut butter.
+What's a summer barbecue without some warm-weather treats?
+When it comes to summer desserts, ice cream is one of my favorites — especially a soft-serve vanilla cup directly from an ice cream truck in New York City, or a small-batch creamery version of chocolate-peanut butter.
 Most of the time, though, I try to find healthier ways to enjoy this hot-weather treat.
 I’ve rounded up some of my top picks for frozen treats that satiate those ice cream cravings, without derailing a healthy diet.

 First, a few things to keep in mind.
 While they’re better than the classics, none of them should be considered health food.
 It’s a perk when dessert brings a little protein, fiber or other dose of nutrition to the party, but the idea is to lean on fruits, veggies, whole grains and other whole foods to nourish your body.
 Then you can turn to these goodies when your taste buds are looking for a little something extra, but you don’t want to thwart your healthy-eating efforts.